WowSuchRicky/CS739/hw2/README.md

 1. (done) decide what should be in a filehandle; decided inode and genum
 2. (done) Add way to retrieve inode
 3. (in progress) Add way to retrieve genum
-4. (in progress) Implement server-side calls
+4. (in progress) Implement server-side calls - these are same as NFS protocol

-   - (done) lookup
-   - (done) create
-   - remove
-   -
+   (done) lookup, create, remove, read, write
+   (to be completed) readdir, ???

-   Note: done here means partially done; still need to figure out some things before can be fully completed
+   Note: done here means partially done; still need to figure out some things before can be fully completed - those things are
+	 outlined in comments in the file and essentially line up with the next points

 5. Figure out what attributes are necessary to include in various calls
 6. Figure out how to use the given genum in each of the server-side calls to ensure correctness